by Sirius Fourside

 Many people choose HID lights because they are ultra-powerful grow lights, including the incredibly popular “Metal Halide” (MH) and “High Pressure Sodium” (HPS) grow light combo for growing cannabis.

 Yes, this type of system has been used for decades and gets great results, bigger yields, and tends to be easier to maintain than just about any other grow light system for growing marijuana.
 That’s why the MH/HPS combo is often referred to as the “golden standard” grow lights for growing cannabis…

 Though there are lots of awesome benefits, this system requires a relatively large initial investment and tends to take a little bit more time right in the beginning to get things set up compared to certain other grow light options.

-Yet it's worth it when you can grow rows of high-yielding marijuana plants like the ones displayed here to the left.
+Yet it’s worth it when you can grow rows of high-yielding marijuana plants like the ones displayed here to the right.
 These plants were grown using an HID grow light system.
 The High Pressure Sodium (HPS) lights are what makes flowering plants look golden in pictures, though the plants look normal under regular light.

 When I originally started growing weed, I was worried about excess heat, high electricity bills, and making sure I was as stealthy as possible.

 I didn’t want to spend a whole bunch of money on grow equipment when I wasn’t even sure what to expect!

 I can assure you that as long as you follow the instructions on this website, you definitely are going to make it to harvest!
 But if you’re not sure which setup is right for you, it’s hard to get started.
 Here’s a really quick breakdown of the different MH/HPS sizes: